 Across the street from Villa Cerca Del Mar, a tiny trail leads though the jungle.
 While it may not look like much, especially after rainfall, it actually leads to one of the most beautiful beaches in the area: Playa Langosta.
 During high tide, tidal pools form among the rock formations.

 Pro Tip: Don’t forget to also support the town’s small businesses by shopping at the many boutique stores along both the main street and up the hill in Langosta.
 Many of these stores sell items handmade right in Costa Rica including silk scarves, jewelry, teas, furniture, baked goods, and more!
-My favorite shops were Azul Profundo Boutique and Papaya Con Leche.
+My favorite shops were Papaya Con Leche and Azul Profundo Boutique where I bought a beautiful silk scarf with sloths on it.

 Guide to Tamarindo: FAQ’s